modsim/mycelyso/README.rst

 In *mycelyso Inspector*, you have various information displays: On the top, the HDF5 file / analyzed dataset / position can be selected.
 On the left, there is a list of graphs available.
 In the middle, there is the currently selected graph displayed.
-On the right, there is general information about the whole position (colony level statistics), below the main part is a table with information about individual tracks, and scrolled further down is the possiblity to show individual graph tracking in 2D or a colony growth oversight in 3D.
+On the right, there is general information about the whole position (colony level statistics), below the main part is a table with information about individual tracks, and scrolled further down is the possibility to show individual graph tracking in 2D or a colony growth oversight in 3D.
 Sticky at the bottom is binarized or skeletonized timeline of the position.

-The data to all graphs can be downloaded as tab separated text by pressing the right mouse button on a certain graph link (in the left menu) and chosing 'Save As'.
+The data to all graphs can be downloaded as tab separated text by pressing the right mouse button on a certain graph link (in the left menu) and choosing 'Save As'.

+**Information**: Occasional warnings in the console about invalid values are due to missing/invalid data points, and are of no particular concern.

 **WARNING**: *mycelyso Inspector* will serve results from all HDF5 (:code:`.h5`) files found in the current directory via an embedded webserver.
 Furthermore as a research tool, no special focus was laid on security, as such, you are assumed to prevent unauthorized